Cobalt Chromium Poisoning from Metal on Metal Hip Replacements

 Cobalt-Chromium Metal Poisoning from Hip Replacements

-Cobalt-Chromium poisoning is a risk for anyone with a metal-on-metal (MoM) hip replacement.
-It happens when there’s friction between metal surfaces.
+Cobalt-Chromium poisoning is one of many risks for anyone with a metal-on-metal (MoM) hip replacement.
+It happens when there’s friction between the metal surfaces when the ball and cup of the hip rub together.
 The friction releases tiny metal particles into your hip joint.
-The larger particles stay in your hip joint.
-The smaller particles can get transported in your blood to other parts of your body.
+The larger particles stay around the hip joint, but the smaller particles can get swept in your bloodstream and travel to other parts of your body.

 Your doctor will probably order blood tests to check the levels of metal in your bloodstream.
 Some tests check the level of metal in your urine instead.